RebelToolbox/RebelDocumentation/development/cpp/configuring_an_ide/xcode.rst

    :figclass: figure-w480
    :align: center

-.. note:: Name it something so you know not to compile with this target (e.g. ``GodotXcodeIndex``).
+.. note:: Name it something so you know not to compile with this target (e.g. ``RebelXcodeIndex``).

 - For this target open the **Build Settings** tab and look for **Header Search Paths**.
-- Set **Header Search Paths** to the absolute path to the Godot root folder.
+- Set **Header Search Paths** to the absolute path to the Rebel Engine root folder.
 You need to include subdirectories as well.
-To achieve that, add two two asterisks (``**``) to the end of the path, e.g. ``/Users/me/repos/godot-source/**``.
+To achieve that, add two two asterisks (``**``) to the end of the path, e.g. ``/Users/Me/RebelEngine/**``.

-- Add the Godot source to the project by dragging and dropping it into the project file browser.
+- Add the Rebel Engine source to the project by dragging and dropping it into the project file browser.
 - Uncheck **Create external build system project**.

 .. figure:: img/xcode_5_after_add_godot_source_to_project.png